kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

   Your browser does not support the audio element.
 </audio>

-To appreciate the scene, we play a little game: name 5 things we see.
-Four things we hear.
-Three things we feel.
-Two things we smell.
-One taste.
+The tranquility invites us to play a little game to enhance our perception: Five things we see, four things we hear, three things we feel, two things we smell, one taste.

-I recorded some audio here, just, uh...

-Living in the present.
+Treetops, children, traditional houses, flags, flowers.
+A breeze, a conversation in Chinese, children, birds chirping.
+Peace, privilege, sore muscles.
+Hot spring scent and flowers.
+Eggs.

-But now that I am here for a while, my mind has calmed down.

-And I'm just enjoying the..
-The wind blowing through my skin.
+We are hyperfocused on the present.
+A while ago I was preocuppied about making good use of the time, now my mind has calmed down.
+Now, I'm just enjoying the wind blowing my skin.

-I might get an ice cream.

----

-We are now waiting for the bus to take us to Kawayu.
+Ice cream wouldn't be a bad idea.

+<div class="asterisks">***</div>

+We end the day in Kawayu, a tiny village where hot springs flow into the river.
+We wander the streets in robes and soak under a sky full of stars.

 # Day 4: Kogumotori-oji

+- Shingu — 新宮（しんぐう）
+- Kogumotori-goe — 小雲取越
+- Ogumotori-goe — 大雲取越

 Problems: